 - The face can become polished with use and can slip off nails when struck; roughen the face with some abrasive paper to prevent this happening.

 - Protect delicate work from hammer blow marks by using a piece of scrap wood to adsorb the blow.
 Place the off-cut onto the surface you wish to hit and then strike this rather than the object directly; it will protect it.

 - To protect delicate wood work, use a punch to sink the nails without striking the wood itself.
 You can see our range of punches here.

 - Always use the right hammer for the job you are undertaking; It makes the task easier and will help to avoid possible damage to the hammer, yourself and the project that you are working on.

-Although a hammer is essential a very simple tool, there is some terminology that has developed to describe the various parts.
+Although a hammer is essential a very simple tool, as you can see from the above there is some terminology that has developed to describe the various parts.

 Parts of a Hammer

 The basic shape and design of a hammer has not change for hundreds of years.
 Traditionally the handle was made from wood, most commonly ash or hickory.
 Now this is changing with the introduction of other materials which can absorb the shock from the hammer blow better or are considerably lighter and/or stronger.

 In most cases the head of the hammers is made of metal and this is the part of the hammer that shows the greatest variation.
 Here are some of the common parts of hammer heads: